guilhermecfmello/img-processor/README.md

 # img-processor
-Test project to build an containerized image processor orchestrated by Kubernetes
+Test project to build a containerized image processor orchestrated by Kubernetes